Celebrities get virus tests, raising concerns of inequality

 Hollywood actor Idris Elba said he didn’t have any symptoms when he announced his positive test on Monday, prompting questions and criticism on social media about why he got a test when he was not symptomatic.

-On Tuesday, Elba explained further in a follow-up video.
-He said it was because he learned on Friday that a person he was in contact with had tested positive.
-He said he was on location, about to start a film.
-It was not clear what country he was in or where he was tested.
+Elba later explained that he was on location, about to start a film, and got tested after a person he was in contact with had tested positive.
+He said he would have put a lot of people at risk if he had continued working.

-"I was around a lot of people.
-And quite honestly, my job made me test immediately," said Elba, an Englishman best known for his roles on the HBO series "The Wire" and as a detective on the BBC One series "Luther."
+“Quite honestly, my job made me test immediately,” said Elba, an Englishman best known for his roles on the HBO series “The Wire” and as a detective on the BBC One series “Luther.”

-"I had to test anyway, because it meant putting a lot of people at risk if I had been exposed, then the people I would be working with would also be exposed.
-So, we got a test immediately.
-We were really lucky to take the test very quickly, because of the shortages of tests."

-But Elba's work situation isn't unusual.
+Elba's work situation isn't unusual.
 Businesses across the country are shutting down to prevent employees from exposing themselves to the virus at work.
 Several cities, including New York, San Francisco and Washington, have ordered bars, restaurants, gyms, movie theaters and other businesses to close to slow the virus' spread.

+Elba told The Associated Press in an email sent through his representative Thursday that he took the test in the United States and was tested by a private doctor through his employer, whom he did not name.

+“Everyone should be able to be tested.
+Period,” he wrote to the AP.

+Elba said people not knowing if they are infected is a problem because they spread the virus further.
+He encouraged people to stay home until more tests become available.

-Ali Fedotowsky-Manno, former star of ABC's "The Bachelorette," found herself on the defensive after announcing in a post on Instagram Sunday that she had been tested at a clinic in Los Angeles after she said she had shortness of breath and an X-ray that showed white spots on her lungs, and what she said were "all the symptoms of the virus, except for a fever."
+Ali Fedotowsky-Manno, former star of ABC's “The Bachelorette,” found herself on the defensive after announcing in a post on Instagram on Sunday that she had been tested at a clinic in Los Angeles after she said she had shortness of breath and an X-ray that showed white spots on her lungs, and what she said were “all the symptoms of the virus, except for a fever.”

 She said she went to a clinic called Mend, which she said was “one of the only places that will do the test if you don’t have a fever.”

-Note: This story has been corrected to say that LabCorp first provided tests on March 5.